-The best health for your family and homestead is a major concern for you.
-If you’re like I was, you’re wondering if the one you choose makes a difference?
+The fact is, not all types of salt are created equal.
+If you’re like I was, you’re wondering if the type of salt you choose makes a difference.
 The short answer is yes, it does.

 Table Salt Is Not Salt